 Using cilantro (Root)

-- Cilantro roots are often combined vegetable and roots like carrots, scallion, tomato paste, coconut milk, citrus, ginger, kaffir lime leaves, galangal, lemongrass, Chile peppers
+- Cilantro roots are often combined vegetables and roots like carrots, scallion, tomato paste, coconut milk, citrus, ginger, kaffir lime leaves, galangal, lemongrass, Chile peppers

-- Cilantro roots are commonly used meats like chicken, lamb, and goat.
+- Cilantro roots are commonly used in meats like chicken, lamb, and goat.

 Cilantro And Food Culture Combinations

-Cilantro and coriander (seeds) are used in a number of food cuisines including:
+Cilantro and coriander (seeds) are used in several food cuisines, including:

 - Chinese Cuisine